gardener/gardener-extension-shoot-lakom-service/docs/oci_registries_crash_course.md

 ### Manifests

 A manifest is just a JSON document.
-It is stored seperately from the blobs.
+It is stored separately from the blobs.
 But similarly to the blobs, it is also content addressable.
-The manifest gets formated to a canonical form and then hashed.
+The manifest gets formatted to a canonical form and then hashed.
 The hash becomes the address of the manifest.

 Where manifests become powerful is when they are used to reference to other manifests or blobs.
 These references are called [OCI Content Descriptors](https://github.com/opencontainers/image-spec/blob/v1.0.1/descriptor.md).
-For example, the Image Manifest that most readers would be familiar with containes a lisf of layers that are used to build the image.
+For example, the Image Manifest that most readers would be familiar with contains a list of layers that are used to build the image.
 Each layer is a reference to a blob.

 An additional reference outside the layer references is used for storing